 Once set up, the Zambian Nuclear Research facility will lead to the creation of scores of both specialized and non-specialized jobs.
 It is hoped that a new town will emerge around the facility to accommodate the center employees and their families.

-Mr Malanji was accompanied to Moscow Ambassador Lombe Chalwe, Permanent Secretary for International Relations and Cooperation and Industrial Development Corporation, IDC, Chief Executive Officer, Mateyo Kaluba.
+Mr Malanji was accompanied to Moscow by Ambassador Lombe Chalwe, Permanent Secretary for International Relations and Cooperation and Industrial Development Corporation, IDC, Chief Executive Officer, Mateyo Kaluba.
 Zambia’s Ambassador to Russia Shadreck Luwita accompanied the Minister to Dubna to tour the nuclear research center.

-This is contained in a statement issued Kellys Kaunda First Secretary for pree and Public Relations in Berlin Germany.
+This is contained in a statement issued by Kellys Kaunda First Secretary for pree and Public Relations in Berlin Germany.